nationalarchives/miiify/README.md

 **Web annotations versioned like code, served like a database.**

+Setup and deployment: start with [doc/installation.md](doc/installation.md).

 Traditional annotation servers require databases, complex configuration, and specialized deployment.
 They separate your annotations from your content workflows.

 Miiify solves this by treating annotations like source code: store them in Git, serve them from an optimized runtime.

 Your annotations evolve like a codebase.
-IIIF scholars and content specialists who already use Git for documentation can contribute annotations using the same workflow—commit, review, merge.
+Anyone who already uses Git can contribute using the same workflow—commit, review, merge.
 No database setup, no config files, just JSON files and Git.

-Miiify uses the same storage technology that powers the Tezos blockchain (Irmin), giving your annotations blockchain-grade immutability and integrity.
-Deploy across multiple locations for digital preservation—each location independently compiles from Git to create verifiable identical copies.

 ## Quick Start